 This probably doesn’t come as such a big surprise, but Americans are the most demanding consumers I’ve ever worked with.
 Considering the fact that USA dropshipping companies like Amazon, which offers features like 2-day shipping, Americans have come to view this as standard.
 For a beginner using AliExpress and working with Chinese suppliers, it’s often simply impossible to keep up with the the existing market conditions for dropshipping in the USA for this reason.

 If you cater to the USA dropshipping market, you’ll find that you will need to spend more on ads in order to stand out from so many competitors.
-According to Salesforce Advertising Index (2015 Q1), the average cost per thousand impressions (CPM) in the US was $3.30.
-In France it was only $1.57.
-That’s more than 2x cheaper for the same result.
+According to Ad Espresso, the average cost per thousand impressions (CPM) for Facebook ads in the US was $7.19 in Q3 of 2016.
+Meanwhile, for Google Adwords in 2016, it was $24.74 based on a report published by Statista.

-How many of those 1,000 impressions convert into customers depends on your product, your store, and a number of other factors, but if these things are done correctly, you could reap double the profits just by switching to another market.
+How many of those 1,000 impressions convert into customers depends on your product, your store, and a number of other factors, but if these things are done correctly, you could reap double the profits just by switching to another market rather than attempting to dropship in the USA.
 For example, you may consider switching over to smaller developed markets like Norway or Finland where there is less competition.
 While we’re on the subject, let’s explore the nuances of dropshipping beyond the USA in more depth.

 International Dropshipping: What You Should Consider Before Choosing Another Market